aboutcode-org/scancode-toolkit/README.rst

 -------------------

 **Hardware** :
-ScanCode will run best with a modern X86 processor and at least 2GB or Ram and 250MB of disk.
+ScanCode will run best with a modern X86 processor and at least 2GB of RAM and 250MB of disk.

 **Supported operating systems** : ScanCode should run on these OSes: